+Table 1.
+Summary of the qualitative methods used in this analysis.

 Results

 Overview of border volcanoes

 The GIS exercise found 325 LaMEVE volcanoes within 25 km of an international border, 770 within 100 km and 1297 within 250 km (Figure 2).
 Of the volcanoes in the Smithsonian database (Siebert and Simkin, 1994), 109 lie within 25 km of an international border.
 The majority of these volcanoes are in Latin America, with a number also in Africa.
 There are also some in Europe, North America and Asia.
-Those identified as having exposed populations and possible Holocene activity are shown in Table 1.
+Those identified as having exposed populations and possible Holocene activity are shown in Table 2.
 The full list is available as supplementary data.
 Figure 2.
 Results of global survey of border volcanoes.
 Red volcanoes are within 25 km; orange within 100 km and yellow within 250 km of an international border; (a) draws on the entire Large Magnitude Eruptions database, while (b) shows those with Holocene eruptions(GVP) only.